 Josh McCown signs NFL contract while waiting in line at Chick-fil-A drive-thru

-Moments after signing his new one-year contract with the New York Jets, quarterback Josh McCown -- now $10 million richer -- had his pick of celebratory meals.
+Moments after signing his new one-year contract with the New York Jets, quarterback Josh McCown -- now $10 million richer -- had his pick of celebratory meal.

 So, of course, he chose Chick-fil-A.